AnatolWegner/HigherOrderMotifs/Readme.md

 The notebook RandomizeDCSGCM contains functions for randomizing configurations and generating configurations for various models.

-The notebook GenerateM contains functions for generating various sets of motifs (based on nauty).
+The notebook GenerateM contains functions for generating various sets of motifs (based on nauty http://users.cecs.anu.edu.au/~bdm/nauty).

 The Results folder contains pre-computed MAP configurations for various network analysed in the paper based on degree corrected and non-DC models.